wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/02-Nested-Blocks.md

 ## Allowing only specific blocks to be nested

-By default, the InnerBlocks component allows any registered block to be added to it.
-You can restrict the blocks that can be added by using the allowedBlocks property of InnerBlocks.
+By default, the `InnerBlocks` component allows any registered block to be added to it.
+You can restrict the blocks that can be added by using the `allowedBlock`s property of `InnerBlocks`.

 This can be done in one of two ways.

-You can pass an array of block names to the allowedBlocks property of the component, which will allow only the specified blocks to be nested within InnerBlocks.
+You can pass an array of block names to the `allowedBlocks` property of the component, which will allow only the specified blocks to be nested within `InnerBlocks`.

 ```js
 <InnerBlocks allowedBlocks={ [ 'core/heading', 'core/paragraph' ] } />
 ```

-Alternatively, you can specify this in the block settings, by using the allowedBlocks property of block metadata, for example via the `block.json` file.
+Alternatively, you can specify this in the block settings, by using the `allowedBlocks` property of block metadata, for example via the `block.json` file.

 ```json
   	"allowedBlocks": [